LitenApe/WebProjects/README.md

 # Web Projects

 different things i've made in my sparetime
+- [LandingPage](https://litenape.github.io) - Landing page for quickly displaying all my side projects(May 2017)
 - [FloatingLabel](https://litenape.github.io/floatingLabel) - Just a quick attempt at making a floating label(May 2017)
 - GithubQuickLook - Take a quick look into a github profile(March 2017)
 - [BinHexDec](https://litenape.github.io/binHexDec) - Converts one type of number to other types(March 2017)